apiban/apiban-fail2ban/README.md

 **APIBAN is made possible by the generosity of our [sponsors](https://apiban.org/doc.html#sponsors).**

+## Super Simple Script Install

+Please at least look at the script before blindly running it on your system.

+**NOTE: You need an APIKEY before running this command.**

+Don't have a key?
+No problem.
+Visit [apiban.org](https://apiban.org) to get your free key.

+Then, once you have your APIKEY, run:
+`curl -sSL https://raw.githubusercontent.com/apiban/apiban-fail2ban/main/install.sh | bash -s -- APIBANKEY`
+_where APIKEY is your APIBAN API KEY_

 ## Using the GO executable

 You can build the client using go, or just use the pre-built executable.
 The user running the executable will need permission to run fail2ban commands.